-- 20. Defendants, without authorization or license from Plaintiff, knowingly and willfully used and continue to use Intellectual Property in connection with the advertisement, offer for sale, and sale of the counterfeit products, through, inter alia, the internet.
-The infringing products are not products of the Plaintiff.
-Plaintiff did not manufacture, inspect, or package the infringing products and did not approve the counterfeit products for sale or distribution.
-Each of the Defendants' Internet Stores offers shipping to the United States, including Illinois, and, on information and belief, each Defendant has sold counterfeit products into the United States, including Illinois. - 21.
-Defendants' use of Intellectual Property and Works in connection with the advertising, distribution, offer for sale, and sale of infringing products, including the sale of infringing products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff. - 22.
-Upon information and belief, Defendants are an interrelated group of infringers working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Infringing Products in the same transaction, occurrence, or series of transactions or occurrences.
-Defendants, without any authorization or license from Plaintiff, have jointly and severally, knowingly and willfully offered for sale, sold, and/or imported into the United States for subsequent resale or use products that directly and/or indirectly infringe the Designs.
-Each e-commerce store operating under the Seller Aliases offers shipping to the United States, including Illinois, and, on information and belief, each Defendant has sold infringing products in the United States and Illinois over the Internet.
+- 29. Defendants, without authorization or license from Plaintiff, knowingly and willfully used and continue to use the Trademarks and Works in connection with the advertisement, offer for sale, and sale of the counterfeit products, through, inter alia, the internet.
+The infringing products are not branded products of the Plaintiff.
+Plaintiff did not manufacture, inspect, or package the infringing products and did not approve the infringing products for sale or distribution.
+Each of the Defendants' Internet Stores offers shipping to the United States, including Illinois, and, on information and belief, each Defendant has sold counterfeit products into the United States, including Illinois. - 30.
+Defendants' use of the Trademarks and Works in connection with the advertising, distribution, offer for sale, and sale of infringing products, including the sale of infringing products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff. - 31.
+Upon information and belief, Defendants will continue to register or acquire listings for the purpose of selling infringing products that infringe upon Intellectual Property unless preliminarily and permanently enjoined.